 Training for VO Actors and Creatives

-- Workshops combining the GIVR method with Performance Capture
+- Workshops combining the GIVR method with Performance Capture working with the facial tech

 - Improvisational writing workshops live and online